Jacques Fred Petrus

-Jacques Fred Petrus (/fr/; February 22, 1948 – June 8, 1987) was a West Indian-born businessman and a pioneer of post-disco music.
+Jacques Fred Petrus (/fr/; February 22, 1948 – June 8, 1987) was a West Indian-born French businessman and a pioneer of post-disco music.
 He spent much of his career in Italy and the United States.

 Early life

 Born in Guadeloupe in the French West Indies, Petrus worked as a diesel-engine mechanic on a cargo ship aged 15.
 He subsequently travelled to Paris following his interest for R&B and soul music, where he worked as a DJ at different clubs from 1968, including the jet-set nightclub Club Saint-Hilaire.

 In the early 1970s, he moved to Milan, Italy, and continued DJing at various clubs including Good Mood.
 In Bologna he met music student Mauro Malavasi, who became his working partner and main songwriter and producer, and together they formed a disco production company called Goody Music Productions (GMP), established a recording studio in Bologna, and created the Goody Music Records label.